Google Nest: Nest as a subsidiary of Alphabet Inc.

 In August 2015, Google announced that it would restructure its operations under a new parent company, Alphabet Inc., with Nest being separated from Google as a subsidiary of the new holding company.

-In January 2016, some Nest thermostats stopped working, a fault attributed to a software update a fortnight earlier.
+In January 2016, some Nest thermostats stopped working, a fault attributed to a software update from two weeks earlier.
 There were no lawsuits, individual or class-action, due to an arbitration clause in the contract.

 All Revolv smart hubs, costing several hundred dollars, were deliberately remotely bricked on May 15, 2016; notice was posted on the company's website in February.
 The story became news on April 4.
 The "lifetime subscription" to Revolv's online service, which had been sold with the hub, was defined by Nest to be the lifetime of the device, which ended May 15.

 Nest's decision to brick the hubs, and its "acerbic" corporate culture, faced substantial criticism from within Google/Alphabet and in press coverage.
 Many of Nest's staffers came from Dropcam and Revolv, and by November 2015, about 70 of about 1000 staffers had quit, causing management concern.
 Some countermeasures had been taken in takeover deals, to financially discourage senior people from leaving before set dates.
 Of the ~100 Dropcam staffers, about half had left by March 2016, when former Dropcam CEO Greg Duffy (who left 8 months after the takeover) wrote a post openly regretting selling his company to Nest.
 He stated that about 500 people had left (of a 1200-person staff).

 On June 6, 2016, Tony Fadell, the Nest CEO, announced in a blog post that he was leaving the company he founded with Matt Rogers and stepping into an "advisory" role.
 At this point the Nest acquisition was described by some press as a "disaster" for Google.
 As of mid-June 2016, Nest's problems were considered symptomatic of the limited market for home automation.
 According to Frank Gillet of Forrester Research, only 6% of American households possessed internet-connected devices such as appliances, home-monitoring systems, speakers, or lighting.
 He also predicted this percentage would grow to only 15% by 2021.
 Furthermore, 72% of respondents in a 2016 British survey conducted by Pricewaterhouse Coopers did not foresee adopting smart-home technology over the next two to five years.